 COLISEUM SUPPORT – The Coliseum Support area is the welcome and check in support team to the rodeo contestants, Mutton Busters and their families.
 They offer a food service and provide an overall welcoming atmosphere in the contestant area.

 COORS WESTERN ART EXHIBIT AND SALE – This dynamic group of volunteers are the work force that staff the art gallery for the nationally recognized Coors Western Art Exhibit and Sale.
 Volunteers in this area greet and work with artists, and the public and are responsible for art sales, and the daily operations of the gallery.
 No art background is required.
 Volunteers will work with a team including NWSS staff, the show Curator, and senior volunteers to share this extraordinary exhibit with guests.
 Details of the day-to-day functions will be covered during volunteer training sessions.
-Extra training will be required for volunteers working in this area. [read more about Coors Art]
+Extra training will be required for volunteers working in this area. [ learn more about volunteering in the Coors Art Room ]

 INCIDENT REPORTING – The Incident Reporting group provides assistance to NWSS staff by responding to and preparing detailed reports on incidents, which include personal injuries, property damage, vehicle accidents and thefts.
 You will be working with NWSS staff, Denver Police Officers, Paramedics, livestock exhibitors, commercial vendors, the general public, as well as other Incident Reporting team members.
-This job involves responding to incidents within the entire NWSS complex, including all parking lots, as well as the Coliseum in a timely manner, therefore may involve extensive walking.
+This job involves responding to incidents within the entire NWSS complex, including all parking lots, as well as the Coliseum in a timely manner.
+Extensive walking will be involved and may be for extended periods during the entire shift in all weather conditions.
 Must be detail oriented, a team player, empathetic to people in stressful situations, and possess superior customer service skills.
 Ability to function in stressful situations and remaining calm is crucial.

 LIVESTOCK -volunteers are vital to the success of all the livestock events by helping to direct and control flow of livestock and people.
 During the processing of Junior Livestock volunteers help with the collection of samples for testing to assure fair competition among exhibitors.
 They are the liaisons between the National Western, the exhibitors and guests of the 100’s of events.